 Do it!
 You will meet many people along the journey who will become lifelong friends and acquaintances.
 You never stop learning!

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

-My career has enabled me to work as a Science, Technology, Engineering and Mathematics (STEM) ambassador, mentor, volunteer and an inclusion and diversity champion.
+My career has enabled me to work as a STEM Ambassador, mentor, volunteer and an inclusion and diversity champion.
 I also value the relationships I have with my mentors who have all been a contributing factor to my success.